 They start salivating.

-Well, the growling, actually, because that's what they've been trained to do.
+Well, they're growling, actually, because that's what they've been trained to do.

-And I said earlier that these are the people who queued up to take their safe and effective jabs.
+And I said earlier that these are the people who queued up to take their safe and effective jabs, and now they are queuing up to defend, to condemn the evil putback.

 And it's not just in this country.

-These people they've been pro this is what frightens me these people have been programmed for war just like just like in the run up to the first world war people were programmed they were they were keyed up to such a pitch of hatred for Germans that by the time the war broke out they were killing Daxons in the streets.
+They were keyed up to such a pitch of hatred for Germans that by the time the war broke out, they were killing Daxons in the streets.

 Do you know about this?

-They were chucking stones, stoning little Daxons to death because Germans were so evil.
+They were chucking stones, stoning little Dakshins to death because Germans were so evil.

 They're a lot more cultured than we are.

-You don't get your mobile phone um nicked by enriching immigrants.
+You don't get your mobile phone nicked by enriching immigrants.

 They haven't got much enrichment at all, have they?